 Another white shark “hot spot” is in San Onofre Beach in Northern San Diego.
 San Onofre is a 3,000-acre state park that offers a world-renowned surf break.
 This classic California beach is popular among swimmers and surfers, drawing over two million visitors annually.
 Many beach-goers don’t know that the sea around them is dotted with great whites.
 And while most of these sharks are harmless, a severe attack occasionally happens, leaving everyone stunned.

 In the Spring of 2017, a woman surfed near a popular spot during the early evening hours.
 Her boyfriend watched in horror as a shark came up, bit the back of her leg off, and dragged her underwater.
 Thinking quickly, he dived under and grabbed her, pulling her to shore.
 The attack happened on a Saturday, and by Monday, she was still in critical condition (she eventually pulled through).
-She could have died if it wasn’t for her boyfriend’s and onlookers’ immediate action.
+She could have died if it wasn’t for her boyfriend’s and onlookers’ immediate actions.

 6. Marina State Beach